MaterializeInc/materialize/doc/user/content/sql/comment-on.md

 {{< private-preview />}}

-`COMMENT ON ...` add or update the comment of an object.
+`COMMENT ON ...` adds or updates the comment of an object.

 ## Syntax